overleaf/toolkit/doc/overleaf-rc.md

 - Default: data/sharelatex

+### `SHARELATEX_PORT`

+Sets the host port that the container will bind to.
+For example, if this is set to `8099`, then the web interface will be available on `http://localhost:8099`.

+- Default: 80

 ### `SERVER_PRO`

 When set to `true`, tells the toolkit to use the Server Pro image (`quay.io/sharelatex/sharelatex-pro`), rather than the default Community Edition image (`sharelatex/sharelatex`).